krmbzds/stars/README.md

 ## Lua

+- [nvim-lua/nvim-package-specification](https://github.com/nvim-lua/nvim-package-specification) - Unofficial draft for a standard of a package metadata -- Not ready for use.
 - [cseickel/dotfiles](https://github.com/cseickel/dotfiles) -
 - [nvim-orgmode/orgmode](https://github.com/nvim-orgmode/orgmode) - Orgmode clone written in Lua for Neovim 0.7+.
 - [nvim-telescope/telescope-frecency.nvim](https://github.com/nvim-telescope/telescope-frecency.nvim) - A telescope.nvim extension that offers intelligent prioritization when selecting files from your editing history.